emacsway/emacsway.github.io/_sources/about.txt

     In the queue
     ------------

-    * "Rapid Development: Taming Wild Software Schedules" by Steve McConnell
-    * "Planning Extreme Programming" by Kent Beck, Martin Fowler
-    * "The Clean Coder" by Robert C. Martin
     * "Test-Driven Development By Example" by Kent Beck
+    * "Microsoft Application Architecture Guide" by Microsoft Corporation (J.D.
+Meier, David Hill, Alex Homer, Jason Taylor, Prashant Bansode, Lonnie Wall, Rob Boucher Jr., Akshay Bogawat)
     * "SQL Antipatterns.
 Avoiding the Pitfalls of Database Programming." by Bill Karwin
     * "An Introduction to Database Systems" by C.J.
 Date
-    * "xUnit Test Patterns.
-Refactoring Test Code." by Gerard Meszaros
+    * "Rapid Development: Taming Wild Software Schedules" by Steve McConnell
     * "Implementation Patterns" by Kent Beck
     * "Agile Software Development.
 Principles, Patterns, and Practices." by Robert C. Martin, James W. Newkirk, Robert S. Koss
     * "Clean Architecture: A Craftsman's Guide to Software Structure and Design" by Robert C. Martin
-    * "Microsoft Application Architecture Guide" by Microsoft Corporation (J.D.
-Meier, David Hill, Alex Homer, Jason Taylor, Prashant Bansode, Lonnie Wall, Rob Boucher Jr., Akshay Bogawat)
+    * "xUnit Test Patterns.
+Refactoring Test Code." by Gerard Meszaros
     * "Building Microservices.
 Designing Fine-Grained Systems" by Sam Newman
     * "Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development" by Craig Larman
     * "The Definitive Guide to MongoDB" by David Hows, Peter Membrey, Eelco Plugge, Tim Hawkins